bkerler/NANDReader_FTDI/README.md

    observed as random hang or return with code 1167 during FT_Write.
 Suspected root cause is USB communication errors when sending large continuous burst.
 The -c parameter gives ability to configure size of single chunk.
-For example the application to read the page size 2048 bytes, sends 4098 bytes (1+2*2048+1), then reads 2048 bytes (FTDI@60MHz).
+For example the application to read the page size 2048 bytes, sends 4098 bytes (1+2x2048+1), then reads 2048 bytes (FTDI@60MHz).
 When small chunks are used, application will perform many smaller write and read operations per page.
-For example -c 8, will result in transferring page in 8 byte chunks, which means sending 18 bytes (1+2*8+1), then receiving 8 bytes, and repeating to get entire page.
+For example -c 8, will result in transferring page in 8 byte chunks, which means sending 18 bytes (1+2x8+1), then receiving 8 bytes, and repeating to get entire page.
 Using very small chunks brings a large throughtput penalty, but allows the application to be used on some computers.
 On some computers using chunks size 256 bytes resulted in a 5% increase in overal througput.
 Using chunks larger than the page size does no effect, no more than one page can be transferred in one chunk.

 6. Printing raw ID bytes read from NAND memory.

 7. Added support for ONFI data.
-The ONFI section can be read to a file and verified with the file with option -t onfi.
+The ONFI section can be read to a file and verified with the file using legacy commands -r and -v with selecting region onfi (option -t onfi).
 Also can be presented in human-readable form using the -i (identify chip) command.
-   An existing file containing ONFI information, even NAND Reader, can be presented in human-readable form using using command -show_onfi filename.
+Alternatively an existing file containing ONFI information can be presented in human-readable form, even NAND Reader, using using command -show_onfi filename.